ZehraKoksal/SNPtotree/README.md

 **metadata_individuals**

-This output file can be generated using the following option:
+A metadata output file can be generated using the following option:
 ```
 -metadata_individuals /path_to_input_data_folder/
 ```

-The variants in each tree layer are found in the sequences of the individuals represented in this output file.
+In the metadata output file, the individuals presented in each row correspond to the respective row of the phylogenetic tree (tree layer).
+The variants in each tree layer were observed in the sequences of the respective metadata output row.
 In this example, variant a was found in all individuals 1 to 10, and variant b was only found in individuals 3 and 4.
-For tree layers with not separable variants (like variants i and j), individuals 11 and 12 were found in at least one of the variants i and j each.
+Variants that could not be separated into different branches were represented in one tree layer (like variants i and j).
+In this case, the sequences corresponding to this tree layer (individuals 11 and 12) were each found in at least one of the variants (i and j).

 <img src="/Images/output_phyltree_metadata.png" alt="Input file style" width="700"/>